Molly Parkin: Career

 In 1949 Parkin gained a scholarship to study fine art at Goldsmiths College, London, and then a scholarship to Brighton College of Art.
 After marriage, she became a teacher, painting throughout this period.
 Following a series of affairs, including a long-term association with James Robertson Justice, Parkin separated from her husband at the start of the 1960s; at this time she lost the desire, inspiration and passion to continue with her artwork.

 To support her two daughters, Parkin turned to fashion.
 After making hats and bags for Barbara Hulanicki at Biba, and working alongside Mary Quant, she opened her own Chelsea boutique, which was featured in a Newsweek article about Swinging London.
 She sold the shop to business partner Terence Donovan, then joined Nova magazine in 1965, when the radical Dennis Hackett became its editor.
 David Gibbs' comprehensive anthology of Nova pages and images says of Parkin: "A dynamic sense of colour and design was all she needed to guide her.
 Unfettered by the accepted wisdom of the fashion system, she introduced an unconventional and startling view of what women could wear... always teasing the edges of taste...
 She set the standard."

-In that year 1965, Molly Parkin starred in the anti-war film Good Times, Wonderful Times, by Lionel Rogosin which represented Britain at the Venice Festival that year.
+In that year 1965, Parkin starred in the anti-war film Good Times, Wonderful Times, by Lionel Rogosin which represented Britain at the Venice Film Festival that year.

 In her two years as fashion editor, the flamboyant Parkin raised the bar with her coverage – shot by the new generation of young photographers – that again affirmed the Swinging City, which Time magazine reported in 1966 as the hub of creativity and hedonism.
 Parkin moved on to become fashion editor of Harpers & Queen in 1967, and The Sunday Times in 1969, being named Fashion Editor of the Year in 1971.
 After becoming a television personality in the 1970s, Parkin was banned from the BBC for swearing.